Snektron/vulkan-zig/README.md

 vulkan-zig aims to be always compatible with the ever-changing Zig master branch (however, development may lag a few days behind).
 Sometimes, the Zig master branch breaks a bunch of functionality however, which may make the latest version vulkan-zig incompatible with older releases of Zig.
 This repository aims to have a version compatible for both the latest Zig master, and the latest Zig release.
 The `master` branch is compatible with the `master` branch of Zig, and versions for older versions of Zig are maintained in the `zig-<version>-compat` branch.

+`master` is compatible and tested with the Zig self-hosted compiler.
+The `zig-stage1-compat` branch contains a version which is compatible with the Zig stage 1 compiler.

 ## Features
 ### CLI-interface
 A CLI-interface is provided to generate vk.zig from the [Vulkan XML registry](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/xml), which is built by default when invoking `zig build` in the project root.
 To generate vk.zig, simply invoke the program as follows: